High-speed rail in Italy: Turin to Trieste Corridor

 The Turin to Novara segment of the Turin to Trieste corridor runs for 85 km and opened in February 2006.
 The Novara to Milan segment opened on 12 December 2009, allowing a 59-minute journey between Milan Centrale and Turin Porta Nuova (45 minutes from Milan Porta Garibaldi to Turin Porta Susa).
 Combined, the two segments are 125 km long, of which 80% (98 km) are in the region of Piemonte (provinces of Turin, Vercelli and Novara) and 20% (27 km) in the region of Lombardy (province of Milan).
 To minimize its environmental impact on the area, almost the entire length of the Turin to Milan high-speed line was constructed parallel to the A4 Turin-Milan motorway.

-The Milan to Venice segment includes stretches from Padova to Mestre (for Venice), in service since March 2007, and Milan to Brescia, which runs alongside the A35 motorway and opened for service on 11 December 2016.
+The Milan to Venice segment includes stretches from Padua to Mestre (for Venice), in service since March 2007, and Milan to Brescia, which runs alongside the A35 motorway and opened for service on 11 December 2016.
 Between Brescia and Verona the new high-speed line will parallel the A4 motorway for 30 km of its 48 km total length, and a 7.4 km tunnel will be constructed at Lonato del Garda.
 This section was scheduled for completion in 2023.
 The final 75 km stretch between Verona and Padua will be constructed by quadrupling the existing railway.
 The contract for this was let in August 2020 with completion scheduled for 2027.
 The section between Verona and Vicenza is to be constructed first.